 We’re in the final stages of building onto our house.
 For literally YEARS, we were in huge debate as to whether to build or buy.
 I can’t tell you how many houses we looked at or how many discussions we had re the pros and cons of buying vs building and building vs buying.
-We researched countless websites, like this one, Associates Home Loan and this one, Should You Buy Or Build a Home.
+We researched countless websites, like this one on Associates Home Loan and this one on Investopedia.com.

 Although every situation is unique, here are some of the reasons we decided to renovate rather than start afresh in a new home, in the hopes that sharing our process will make it easier for you to reach your own decision.

 Although building costs have climbed astronomically in recent years, when we weighed up the cost of building onto our house with the potential return on investment, it made financial sense to turn our 2-bedroom, 1-bathroom house into a 3-bedroom, with main en-suite.
 Especially as we live in a Security Golf Estate and it’s pretty difficult to overcapitalize.

 We also calculated the cost of selling our house (agents commission, bond cancellation fees, rates and tax clearance certificate, etc) and the cost of buying a new one (transfer duties, bond registration costs etc).
 Once we’d added up all the fees the figure came way too close to the entire cost of building on our new wing.